behanw/course-intro/README.md

 ### *Class Roster.csv*

-This comma-seperated-values file is sent by the course coordinator and records all of an instructor's upcoming classes.
+This comma-separated-values file is sent by the course coordinator and records all of an instructor's upcoming classes.
 This file contains which course, location, zoom links, course keys, evaluation survey links and more.
 The script will read the appropriate meta data from this file if available.